yossadh/yossadh.github.io/_drafts/2018-11-00-regarding-that-lab-notebook.md

 - Hourly log script: for self-tracking, probably will be redundant if using `git`
 - *Trying out*: Markdown files, editing with Visual Studio Code, version control with `git` (integrated in VSCode)

+TODO:
+- example of an experiment?
+- folder structure
+- revisit Juyter notebook?